-In case of females, the ownership of all property is granted to them either before or after the signing of the Act.
-But in 2005 amendment the daughters were allowed equal part of the property as with sons.
+In the case of females, the ownership of all property is granted to them either before or after the signing of the Act.
+But in the 2005 amendment, the daughters were allowed an equal part of the property as with sons.

 The property of a Hindu female dying without a will, shall transfer in the following order: